"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 Lilka dabbed her eyes.
 “He’s not worth the bullet.”

 They both laughed, knowing their black humor was a cover-up for what they were really feeling.
-“Come in and have a coffee,” Agnieszka said.
+“Come in and have a coffee,” her friend urged.
 “It might be your last chance to see Wojtek in his Micky Mouse pyjamas before he puts them away for summer.”

 She felt dirty by the time she reached the ground floor and pushed the bar on the door to let herself outside.
 A thin layer of virgin snow covered everything.
 She brushed it off her windshield, using the snow to wash Jacek off her dirtied hand.
 She pulled on her mittens and got in the car.